taskiq-python/taskiq-fastapi/README.md

 I have a script called `test_script.py` so my app can be found at `test_script:app`.
 We use strings to resolve application to bypass circular imports.

+Also, as you can see, we use `TaskiqDepends` for Request.
+That's because taskiq dependency resolver must know that this type must be injected.
+FastAPI disallow Depends for Request type.
+That's why we use `TaskiqDepends`.

 ```python
 from fastapi import FastAPI, Request
 from pydantic import BaseModel